-This story was published on 25 April 2018.
+This story was first published on 25 April 2018.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Footwear manufacturer Steve Maul says finding someone with the right skills and experience to work in his industry is challenging.